ihmeuw/cascade-at/docs/epiviz/cascade_plan.rst

     the drill will include both male and femal.
  *  The "exclude data" option for priors determines which posterior draws of integrands to add to the child estimations.
+ *  The split sex option determines at what level of the location hierarchy to solve male and female as separate estimations.

 .. _number-of-estimations: